johnswil/mantl/docs/faq.rst

 This integration provides users the freedom to choose the best scheduler for their workloads promoting greater flexibility and choice.

-Containers are great for running stateless applications but what about data/stateful services_?
+Containers are great for running stateless applications but what about data/stateful services?
 ------------------------------------------------------------------------------------------------

 The container ecosystem is moving quickly, and durable persistent storage is one area